 After decades of stability the EU sugar CMO has been reformed in 2006 through Regulations EU 318 to 320/2006.
-Both the pre-reform quotas ($sugar load_quotas.gms$) as well as modifications to the former quotas through renouncements, withdrawal and buy-back steps (sugar reforms ugar quotas.gms) are represented in detail, including a conversion of sugar quotas on the MS level to beet quotas for NUTS2 regions ($sugar breakdown_quots.gms$).
-The sugar (and beet) quota data are loaded in the regionalisation workstep (CAPREG, this Chapter 2.4, here in sugar techf.gms (!)), in the trend projections (CAPTRD, section 3), and in the simulation step (CAPMOD, section 4)
+Both the pre-reform quotas ('sugarload_quotas.gms') as well as modifications to the former quotas through renouncements, withdrawal and buy-back steps (sugar\reformsugarquotas.gms) are represented in detail, including a conversion of sugar quotas on the MS level to beet quotas for NUTS2 regions ('sugar\ breakdown_quots.gms').
+The sugar (and beet) quota data are loaded in the regionalisation workstep (CAPREG, this Chapter 2.3, here in 'sugar\techf.gms'), in the trend projections (CAPTRD, Chapter 3), and in the simulation step (CAPMOD, Chapter 4)

 A particularity of the sugar market CMO that has survived the reform in modified form, is a kinked marginal revenue curve that results from high "in-quota" prices (in the pre reform regime sometimes differentiated between "A" and "B" quotas) and lower "over-quota" prices (former "C" beets, now for bio-energy and industrial uses).
-Considering yield uncertainty this kinked demand curve gives rise to a specific form of expected revenue maximisation (see Adenaeuer 20xx) that builds on a set of parameters inherited from an in depth EuroCARE sugar study in 2003 (reference).
-These parameters determining the supply behaviour of the sugar sector may also be considered supplementary policy variables (sugar\sugar_dat.prn).
+Considering yield uncertainty this kinked demand curve gives rise to a specific form of expected revenue maximisation (see Adenaeuer 2010) that builds on a set of parameters inherited from an in depth EuroCARE sugar study in 2003 (reference).
+These parameters determining the supply behaviour of the sugar sector may also be considered supplementary policy variables ('sugar\sugar_dat.prn').